-- Restatement of existing requirements for Medical Supplies in Rule 111-8-37-.22 - Restatement of existing requirements for Medical Records in Rule 111-8-37-.23 - Restatement of existing requirements for Hospice Care Facilities in Rule 111-8-37-.24. - Restatement of existing requirements for Waivers and Variances in Rule 111-8-37-.25. - Restatement of existing requirements for Enforcement in Rule 111-8-37-.26. - Restatement of existing requirements for Severability in Rule 111-8-37-.27. - Inclusion of updated references to the Official Code of Georgia Annotated throughout.
+- Restatement of existing requirements for Medical Supplies in Rule 111-8-37-.22 with respect to terminally ill patients of the hospice. - Restatement of existing requirements for Medical Records in Rule 111-8-37-.23 - Restatement of existing requirements for Hospice Care Facilities in Rule 111-8-37-.24 and adding requirements that hospices built after the effective date of the rules meet the Facility Institute Guidelines for the Design and Construction of Residential Health, Care and Support Facilities, including the provisions specifically applicable to hospices, that hospices serve no more than 25 residents in any one self-contained home-like unit and that there be an emergency power source for the unit. - Restatement of existing requirements for Waivers and Variances in Rule 111-8-37-.25 and the addition of requirements for the procedure for the review of an initial decision and the filing subsequent waiver applications for the same rule. - Deletion of requirements for posting notices, etc. in the paragraph on Enforcement in Rule 111-8-37-.26 and including by reference the enforcement requirements contained in the Rules and Regulations for General Licensing and Enforcement Requirements, Chapter 111-8-25. - Restatement of existing requirements for Severability in Rule 111-8-37-.27. - Inclusion of updated references to the Official Code of Georgia Annotated throughout.

+RULES

-RULES OF
+OF

-DEPARTMENT OF HUMAN RESOURCES COMMUNITY HEALTH OFFICE OF REGULATORY SERVICES
+DEPARTMENT OF HUMAN RESOURCES OFFICE OF REGULATORY SERVICES